caocmai/Next-Chord/proposal.md

 ## Description

-Next Chord is an iOS app intended for musicians to find the next suggested chord(s) based on the parent chord.
-Suggested chords will be based on the chord wheel concept.
+Next Chord is an iOS app intended for musicians to find the next suggested chord based on the parent chord.
+Suggested chords will be based on common chord progessions used in music.

 ## Challenges I Anticipate

 Finding a way to create the APP that is user friendly and attractive.
-Understanding proficiently how the chord wheel works.
+Maybe understing how the chord wheel works to add custom chord progession.
 Adding sounds to the APP.

 ## Skateboard